vartanovs/ts-utils/packages/mongo-client/README.md

 # MongoDB Client

-This package contains a client to access a MongoDB data store.
+This package contains a client to access a mongoDB data store.

 ## Installation